jondlm/website/README.md

 # Jon de la Motte's Blog

-This repo contains the files that my statically generated, personal blog runs off.
+This repo contains the files that my static personal blog runs off.
 I am using Netlify and Hugo.
-Merged to master are automatically built and deployed.
+Merges to master are automatically built and deployed.

 ## Thanks